electro-smith/libDaisy/README.md

 ## Overview

-Daisy is a open source sound computer platform...
+Daisy is an open source sound computer.
+It provides an embedded platform for high fidelity/low latency audio processing without the complexity of designing a system from scratch.

 ## libDaisy